-Bud Pope's twenty year movie career ran from about 1925 - 1944.
+Bud Pope's fifteen year movie career ran from about 1925 - 1939.
 He acted in about a hundred movies in mostly uncredited roles as a henchman, lawman, townsman, barfly, rider, etc. He picked up paydays at Columbia, Monogram, and Republic as well as Poverty Row companies Reliable, Willis Kent, Spectrum, Resolute, others.
-He also did stuntwork in several dozen films, most of which were fisticuffs when he was playing a henchman.
+He also did stuntwork in several dozen films, most of which were fisticuffs when playing a henchman.

-When he registered for the World War II draft, Bud was working for Ken Maynard in Reseda, California.
+When Bud registered for the World War II draft, he was an employee of Ken Maynard in Reseda, California.

-There were several marriages - to Katherine Carpi in 1923; then to Elsie Fanny Hannam in 1934; and when he registered for the World War II draft in 1942, his contact was Jacqueline Pope and they lived together in Burbank, California.
+There were several marriages - to Katherine Carpi in 1923; then to Elsie Fanny Hannam in 1934; and in the 1940 census, he has a 29 year old wife named Lucretia who was born in Florida.
+And when Bud registered for the World War II draft in 1942, his contact was Jacqueline Pope and they lived together in Burbank, California.
 Unsure if Jacqueline was his wife, sister or daughter.

 William Emerson 'Bud' Pope passed away May 30, 1967 in the Los Angeles area.

-Jim Tipton's Find A Grave website has a picture of the grave marker for William Emerson Pope who is interred at Forest Lawn Memorial Park (Hollywood Hills), Los Angeles, California.
-The marker has his birth year as 1888: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=85928472
+Find A Grave website has a photo of the grave marker for William Emerson Pope who is interred at Forest Lawn Memorial Park (Hollywood Hills), Los Angeles, California.
+The marker has his birth year as 1888: https://www.findagrave.com/memorial/85928472/william-emerson-pope

 (Courtesy of Les Adams)